 Entry is now open for the 2016 BARS Photography Competition, kindly sponsored by Health Information Systems (UK) Ltd. Once again there are two categories - clinical and artistic - and two prizes of an Apple iPad Mini 2, 16GB!
 Entry is free, and open to anyone attending this year's BARS Conference in Birmingham on 22nd and 23rd September.
 You can enter as many images as you like and all entries will be displayed at the conference.

-BARS will be holding a Failsafe Masterclass at the Holiday Inn, Birmingham City Centre on Friday, 23rd September 2016 from 2pm to 4pm approx, after the 2016 BARS conference.
+BARS will be holding a Failsafe Forum at the Holiday Inn, Birmingham Airport on Friday, 23rd September 2016 from 2pm to 4pm approx, after the 2016 BARS conference.

 A fee of £15 per person will be charged to cover the cost of lunch (which is provided), and the event will only be open to those attending the BARS conference, either for the full two day conference or as a day delegate on the Friday.
 Places are limited and registration is required.
 You can book your place online via the conference booking link by clicking here.

-Further details will be published here in due course, but BARS Council would like to invite those attending the Failsafe Masterclass to suggest topics they would like to see covered at this meeting, or questions they would like answered.
-Please e-mail your suggestions to email@example.com
+BARS Council have put together a range of topics listed below that will be discussed at the Forum but would like to invite those attending the Failsafe Forum to suggest topics they would like to see covered at this meeting, or questions they would like answered.
+Please email your suggestions to: email@example.com

-BARS will be holding a Programme Management Meeting at the Holiday Inn, Birmingham City Centre on Thursday 22nd September 2016 from 11:00am - 12:30pm, before the 2016 BARS conference.
+BARS will be holding a Programme Management Meeting at the Holiday Inn, Birmingham Airport on Thursday 22nd September 2016 from 11:00am - 12:30pm, before the 2016 BARS conference.